MAHAMAT263/formative_I_group_assignments_database/README.md

 # Database Design

 ## Project Overview
 We built a complete database system that brings together both SQL and MongoDB.
 The goal was to design a database, set up MongoDB collections, and created a FastAPI-powered backend for seamless CRUD operations.
-On top of that, we developed a script to fetch and prepare data for machine learning predictions.
+On top of that, we developed a script to fetch and prepare data for machine learning predictions

 ## What We Did
 - Designed and Implemented a Database: Built a well-structured relational database with at least three tables, including primary/foreign keys, stored procedures, and triggers.